Valuation (finance)

+Valuation is carried out for a variety of purposes, including investment analysis, financial reporting, taxation, mergers and acquisitions, restructuring, and legal disputes.
+Investors use valuation to assess whether an asset or security is overvalued or undervalued, while companies rely on valuation for strategic decision-making and compliance with accounting standards.

 Valuation overview

 Common terms for the value of an asset or liability are market value, fair value, and intrinsic value.
 The meanings of these terms differ.
 For instance, when an analyst believes a stock's intrinsic value is greater (or less) than its market price, an analyst makes a "buy" (or "sell") recommendation.
 Moreover, an asset's intrinsic value may be subject to personal opinion and vary among analysts.
 The International Valuation Standards include definitions for common bases of value and generally accepted practice procedures for valuing assets of all types.
 Regardless, the valuation itself is done generally using one or more of the following approaches: